 The European Union has achieved to break down barriers to trade and borders through the formation of the Schengen border-free area.
 Schengen is a territory that comprises of 26 countries that signed a treaty to end internal border checkpoints and controls.
 A citizen of a member state passing from one Schengen country to another Schengen country does not need to undergo border checks, which means he or she does not have to show a travelling document at the borders.

-Below is a list of all the 27 European Union (EU) countries as of 2020.
+Below is a list of all the 27 European Union (EU) countries.

 |Countries||Year of entry|